MartynaSokolowska/springProductsApi/README.md

 # Products API
 ## Overview

 This project provides an API to manage products from an XML file.
-The API offers endpoints to read the XML file, get the number of records, list all products, and fetch a product by its name.
+The API offers endpoints to read the XML file, list all products, and fetch a product by its name.
 The solution is implemented in Java using Spring Boot.

 ## Features